Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Finite element formulation

 \end{remark}

 By Lemma~\ref{lem:discrete_kernels_E1B}, the discrete kernels $H_\tri$ and $K_\tri$ satisfy the same structural constraints as their continuous counterparts.
-On $H_\tri$, any element has the form $(\velocity,0,0)$ with $\div\velocity=0$.
-Hence, by uniform ellipticity of $\boldsymbol{\kappa}^{-1}$,
+On $H_\tri$, any element has the form $(\bf{0},\bf{0},\integratedvelocityT)$ with $\div\integratedvelocityT=0$.
+Hence, by uniform ellipticity of $\answer{\kappa^{-1}}$,

 On $K_\tri$, the divergence-free condition and the discrete weak symmetry constraint eliminate the nullspace of the compliance operator.
-Therefore, the uniform positivity of $\mathcal A$ implies that there exists $\alpha_\sigma>0$ such that With coercivity established, the well-posedness of the discrete problem \eqref{eq:discretegenericsaddlepoint} now depends solely on the satisfaction of the discrete inf-sup condition for the bilinear form $\mathcal{B}$, which we analyze in the following lemma. \begin{lemma} Assume that $\div(\VelocityT)\subseteq \PressureT$ and that the discrete elasticity stability conditions \textbf{(A)}--\textbf{(B)} of Lemma~\ref{lem:discrete_kernels_E1B} hold.
+Therefore, the uniform positivity of $\mathcal A$ implies

+With coercivity established, the well-posedness of the discrete problem \eqref{eq:discretegenericsaddlepoint} now depends solely on the satisfaction of the discrete inf-sup condition for the bilinear form $\mathcal{B}$, which we analyze in the following lemma. \begin{lemma} Assume that $\div(\VelocityT)\subseteq \PressureT$ and that the discrete elasticity stability conditions \textbf{(A)}--\textbf{(B)} of Lemma~\ref{lem:discrete_kernels_E1B} hold.
 Then there exists $\beta_\tri>0$, independent of the mesh-size, such that

-and the discrete problem \eqref{eq:discretegenericsaddlepoint} admits a unique solution $(\tupleu_T,\tuplep_T)\in\tupleV_T\times\tupleQ_T$.
+and the discrete problem \eqref{eq:discretegenericsaddlepoint} admits a unique solution $(\tupleuT,\tuplepT)\in\tupleVT\times\tupleQT$.
 Moreover, the stability estimate

 holds with a constant $C>0$ independent of the mesh-size. \end{lemma}